API Terms of Use

 Suspension on Request

-Upon Luma’s written request, Customer shall promptly suspend or permanently terminate any API User’s access to the Services.
-Customer shall comply with any such request within twenty-four (24) hours of receipt.
-Luma may also directly disable any API User’s access if Luma determines, in its sole discretion, that such action is necessary to prevent harm to Luma, other customers, third parties, or the Services.
+Upon Luma's written request, Customer shall promptly suspend or permanently terminate any API User's access to the Services.
+Customer shall comply with any such request within forty-eight (48) hours of receipt, or such shorter period as may be reasonably necessary to prevent imminent harm as specified in Luma's request.
+Luma may also directly disable any API User's access if Luma determines, in its sole discretion, that such action is necessary to prevent harm to Luma, other customers, third parties, or the Services.

 Prohibited Uses